fieldtrip/website/tutorial/coregistration_opm.md

 _This is specific for the FieldLine smart helmet._

 More info to follow: stay tuned!

+## Coregistration of a computer-designed individual custom helmet

+More info to follow: stay tuned!

 ## Summary and suggested further reading